good4Ya/NRZ_CDR/README.md

 # NRZ_CDR
-recorver remotr clock form data which flips with remote clock
+recorver remote clock form data which flips with remote clock without loop filter the frequency of clk higher is better.